Perimenopause Sensory Overload: When Everything Feels Too Much

 • Summer heat, crowded stores, or loud social gatherings

-…pay attention to the pattern, not just the individual situation.
+Pay attention to the pattern, not just the individual situation.
 Avoidance can be your body trying to prevent overload spirals.

-Increased conflict at home/work
+Increased conflict at home or work

-Overload can masquerade as “relationship problems”:
+Overload can masquerade as relationship problems:

 • Snapping at minor noises or requests